 AAAAI also wishes to express its appreciation to the subcommittee for the inclusion of language regarding the importance of penicillin allergy testing in the FY20 appropriations bill.
 The discovery of penicillin opened the door to medical innovation allowing surgeries to be performed, organs to be transplanted, as well as combat wounds and burn victims to be treated.
-AAAAI encourages more widespread and routine performance of penicillin skin testing for patients with a history of allergy to penicillin or another beta-lactam drug (e.g., ampicillin or amoxicillin).
-Penicillin allergy testing can accurately identify the approximately 9 of 10 patients who, despite reporting a history of penicillin allergy, can safely receive penicillin.
+AAAAI encourages more widespread and routine penicillin allergy evaluation for patients with a history of allergy to penicillin or another beta-lactam drug (e.g., ampicillin or amoxicillin).
+Penicillin allergy evaluation can accurately identify patients who, despite reporting a history of penicillin allergy, can safely receive penicillin.
 On behalf of the patients we serve, thank you for your leadership in giving penicillin allergy testing the attention it deserves.

-Thank you for your consideration of these requests.
+Thank you for your consideration of these FY22 appropriations requests.
 Please contact Sheila Heitzig, JD, MNM, CAE, AAAAI Director of Practice and Policy, at (414) 272-6071 or sheitzig@aaaai.org if you have any questions or would like additional information.